Suggestions and Complaints

 Complaints Handling

-The Practice Manager is responsible for the operation of the complaint’s procedure and the investigation of complaints and for ensuring that action is taken in light of the outcome of any investigation.
-He is the practice complaints officer.
+The Practice Manager is responsible for the operation of the complaint’s procedure and the investigation of complaints and for ensuring that action is taken considering the outcome of any investigation.
+They are the Practice Complaints Officer.

 Complaints may be received either verbally, in writing or via the Lea Surgery email using our secure online form and must be forwarded to the Practice Manager (or Dr A Goel if they are unavailable).